hokkien-writing/hokkien-writing.github.io/source/English-Chinese_Vocabulary_of_the_Vernacular_Or_Spoken_Language_of_Swatow/H.md

 **hover**, īn; khip-sin (bird, ready to dart).

-**how?** tsãi-seⁿ? tsò-nîⁿ? zû-hô? how dare! tsò-káⁿ! how many? jie̍h-tsōi? kúi-kâi? jia̍k-kan? ki-to? how far? jie̍h-hñg? how many times? jie̍h-tsōi-ē? kúi-hûe? kúi-pái? kúi-tńg? kúi-hãng? jie̍h-tsōi-tshṳ̀? hoe large? jie̍h-tōa? how old? jie̍h-tsōi-hùe? tshun-chhiu jie̍h-tsōi? jie̍h-tōa? jie̍h-lãu? kùi-keⁿ? how to do? tsò-nîⁿ-mue̍h? not know how to do it, tsò m̄-pat tò-khṳ̀. how shall I do? zû-hô sĩ-hó? tsò-nîⁿ chiàⁿ-hó? how is this? sṳ̄-sĩ-tsò-nîⁿ? how did it happen? tsò-õi? tsò-ũ? (also expressing incredulity), how can it be otherwise? tsò-m̄-sĩ? how can that be accounted filial piety! chièⁿ seⁿ iau-hó kiè-tsò hàu! how can this be right! khí-ũ ​tshṳ́-lí? how can we get it? tsãi-tit-tie̍h? how much more..., hô-khùang.... how fast! méⁿ-tsãi!
+**how?** tsãi-seⁿ? tsò-nîⁿ? zû-hô? how dare! tsò-káⁿ! how many? jie̍h-tsōi? kúi-kâi? jia̍k-kan? ki-to? how far? jie̍h-hñg? how many times? jie̍h-tsōi-ē? kúi-hûe? kúi-pái? kúi-tńg? kúi-hãng? jie̍h-tsōi-tshṳ̀? hoe large? jie̍h-tōa? how old? jie̍h-tsōi-hùe? tshun-chhiu jie̍h-tsōi? jie̍h-tōa? jie̍h-lãu? kùi-keⁿ? how to do? tsò-nîⁿ-mue̍h? not know how to do it, tsò m̄-pat tò-khṳ̀. how shall I do? zû-hô sĩ-hó? tsò-nîⁿ chiàⁿ-hó? how is this? sṳ̄-sĩ-tsò-nîⁿ? how did it happen? tsò-õi? tsò-ũ? (also expressing incredulity), how can it be otherwise? tsò-m̄-sĩ? how can that be accounted filial piety! chièⁿ seⁿ iau-hó kiè-tsò hàu! how can this be right! khí-ũ tshṳ́-lí? how can we get it? tsãi-tit-tie̍h? how much more..., hô-khùang.... how fast! méⁿ-tsãi!

 **however**, hûang-liáu; hûan-iáu.